 While all of the above changes may require you to go back in and edit your site structure, the following additions can be implemented as you develop or improve your site.
 For example, when adding new video content, you can transcribe the audio and insert it below.
 Or if you write a new blog post, be sure to add alt text to your images.
 This will help individuals consume your content more easily.

 It can also be useful to take into account the colour and contrast level of your site.
 Having more muted and stable colours will help reduce the possibility of people suffering from neurological and cognitive issues experiencing any form of seizure.
 But make sure that the contrast between the font colour and background colour is high enough for it to be readable.
-Adding in a monochrome option can also be highly beneficial for those that are colour blind.
+Adding in a monochrome option can also be highly beneficial for those who are colour-blind.

 There are many other ways to improve the accessibility of your website and its interaction with accessibility tools.
 All of these can be found on the W3C website and WCAG (web content accessibility guidelines) 2.0.